 It is strongly recommended that at the beginning of each major project or when starting work in a new geographic area that a medevac drill be held by the HSE Officer on board.
+The MEDEVAC drill form is included in the Quality and Compliance Program..

 Many projects have a project specific MEDEVAC plan.
-All medical issues will be reported to the company HSE Manager at HSE@tdi-bi.com.
+All medical issues will be reported to the company HSE Manager.
+HSE@tdi-bi.com